 - “Bokeh” is that dreamy background blur, and quality of it, while your subject is kept crisp and clear in focus.
 This is a main reason I’ve found a lot of people want a DSLR camera.
 (But you need to know how to use your camera to create this look, effectively.)

-All the lenses listed below are Nikon, FX lenses, giving us full frame sensor image captures.
+All the lenses listed below are Nikon, FX lenses, giving us full-frame sensor image captures.
 We don’t travel with all of these at once, necessarily.
 (Sometimes I do for events!)
-But we do own them all and use them for various types of photography situations.
+But we own them all and use them for various types of photography.

 Why it’s great: